kotte-computer-electronics/batoid/README.md

 The bottom row features one extra key, this gives you the opportunity to add an easily accessible extra modifier.

-The case is held together with M3 nuts and bolts, and the 3D-printed plate is mounted with a 3-5mm sealing strip, giving you a comfortable, bouncy typing experience with materials found at your local hardware store.
+The case is held together with M3 nuts and bolts, and the 3D-printed plate is mounted with a 3-5mm sealing strip, giving you a comfortable, soft typing experience with materials found at your local hardware store.

 The Kotte Computer Electronics Batoid allows you to maximize your productivity and enjoyment, at work and home.